 quiet, uneventful life.

-However, the turning point came to me when I was just 23 years old.
+However, the turning point came to me when I was just 23 years

-put the remaining bones in a ceramic jar called Kotsutsubo.
+we put the remaining bones in a ceramic jar called Kotsutsubo.
 After

 putting them, Kotsutsubo is buried in a grave.
 In other words,